sirnewton01/post-web/README.md

 The preferred hyperlink format for the world-wide-web is URL and URI.
 There is alot of unneeded baggage here.
 The protocol/scheme for most links is http or https, making it largely repetititive.
 The query parameters are difficult to handle due to the possibility of repeating or non-repeating keys.
-All that should remain is the host, path and fragment portions.
+All that should remain is the host, path and fragment portions (e.g. github.com/sirnewton01/post-web#hyperlinking).

 Relative paths are also quite handy at times to make documents host and path independent for intra-site links.